scil/django-project-template-1/README.md

 # edit Pipfile
 #   remove psycopg2 or mysqlclient if PostgreSQL or MySql is not needed
+#   remove bjoern or gunicorn, left one server
 #   use url= "https://pypi.douban.com/simple"  if in China
 vi Pipfile